A GUIDE TO DA NANG

 During my short stay, I focused on seeing some of the city’s highlights, relaxing on a white sand beach and visiting as many coffee shops as possible.

-10 Things to Do On A Visit to Da Nang
+A Guide to Da Nang: 10 Things to Do On A Visit

 - Drink Vietnamese coffee: I‘ve waxed poetic about Vietnamese coffee enough on other posts.
 Let’s just say I’m a huge fan, and fortunately for me, some of the best coffee I had in Vietnam was in Da Nang